U.S. Senate gun bill talks hit snag over mental illness, abuse provisions

 Cornyn's home state of Texas does not have such a law and is seen as unlikely to enact one.
 He wants the federal funding to cover other efforts as well, such as outpatient "crisis intervention programs" for people suffering from mental illness.

-Senators and aides have not said how much federal funding it at stake.
+Senators and aides have not said how much federal funding is at stake.

 Christian Heyne, a vice president at the Brady gun control organization, called that "a loophole that defies logic."